parsevalbtc/libbitcoin-system-wiki/Type-Constraints-Unraveled.md

     return (value % 2) != 0;
 }
 ```
-These resolve to the following.
+These reduce to the following.
 ```cpp
 // if (std::numeric_limits<Integer>::is_integer)
 template <typename Integer, typename = (struct enable_if{ typedef bool type; })::type>